Traditional Okinawan Karate Institute, Inc.

 He has dedicated many charitable hours of instructing martial arts classes to non-profit organizations such as the Chester County Family Academy, a Pennsylvania Charter School, where he instructs Kindergarten through 2nd grade children as a part of a self-esteem program to assist in helping the students become accountable for themselves, the Police Athletic League of West Chester, PA, and the Chester County Salvation Army.
 He has conducted “Women’s Street Self-Defense” seminars in satellite locations including West Chester University, Widener University, Garnett Valley High School and the Jennersville YMCA.

 Master Martin’s dedication to the martial arts has personally awarded him with several tournament Grand Championships in Kumite, Kata and Weapons from Florida to Connecticut and as far west as California.
 He coached the 1989 Delaware Classics Youth Division Team Kata Champions, the 1998, 1999 & 2000 AOKA Kumite Grand Champion, the 2000 IHOF Kumite Grand Champion, the 2000 & 2001 OIKKA Hall of Fame Kumite Grand Champion and a Silver Medal Winner in the black belt heavy weight kumite division in the 2001 Traditional Okinawan Rengokai Karate-do/Kobudo World Championship in Atlanta, Georgia.

-He is Vice Chairman of the Deacon Board of his church and is studying for his bachelor’s degree in Theological Studies.
+He is Chairman of the Deacon Board of his church and is studying for his bachelor’s degree in Theological Studies.
 His motto’s are “Working with today’s youth to make stronger adults for tomorrow” – “I can do all things through Jesus Christ who strengthens me.”